 Biography of Viggo Boesen

 Viggo Boesen was a Danish architect who, in addition to architecture, was primarily active in the field of interior design.
-Boesen's designs can be classified as functionalist and Danish modernist and are now produced by manufacturers such as &tradition and Sika Design.
-Design objects by Viggo Boesen are now available as licensed originals from premium interior designer TAGWERC.
+Boesen's designs can be categorized as belonging to the styles of Functionalism and Danish Modernism and are produced today by manufacturers such as &tradition and Sika Design manufactured.
+Design objects by Viggo Boesen are now available as licensed originals from premium interior design retailers.
+TAGWERC available.

 Natural materials

-Viggo Boesen's love of natural materials will continue throughout his creative period and is reflected in all his designs.
-In the years that followed, Viggo Boesen designed a range of modern wicker furniture, which now took advantage of the strength and durability of rattan and had previously been made from bamboo by the Danish company E.V.A.
-Nissen & Co.
-However, the material is more difficult to work with and is simply harder overall, which reduces comfort.
-It was therefore later replaced by rattan.
+Viggo Boesen's love for natural materials persisted throughout his career and was reflected in all his designs.
+In the following years, he designed a series of modern wicker furniture pieces, which by then utilized the strength and durability of rattan, having previously been made from bamboo by the Danish company EVA Nissen & Co.
+However, bamboo proved more difficult to work with and was generally harder, reducing comfort.
+Therefore, it was later replaced by rattan.

 Boesen's maxim

-Viggo Boesen loves and studies nature and integrates its formal language into his designs.
+Viggo Boesen loves and studies nature, integrating its formal language into his designs.
 Like nature, which produces flowing forms and is in harmony with its surroundings, Boesen's furniture also follows this organic flow.
-In Boesen's armchairs, the sitter's anatomy is taken up as a kind of passive form that gently embraces the sitter's body and gives it warmth and security.
-Boesen's maxim: "My furniture should please the eye of the beholder, but also be solid and durable."
+The anatomy of the sitter is incorporated into Boesen's armchairs as a kind of passive form, gently embracing the body and providing warmth and security.
+Boesen's maxim: "My furniture should please the eye, but also be solid and durable."„

-In this style, armchair is created, such as the Teddy Lounge Chair with ottoman, a footstool, or the Fox Lounge Chair.
-The latter won the design competition organized by the Danish Wicker Makers Guild in 1936.
-While Finn Juhl became known in the USA at the end of the 1940s through publications in American publications and realized a series of projects overseas, Viggo Boesen remained known only to connoisseurs of the design scene for a long time.
-This may be due to the fact that, despite several trips to France and England, Boesen lived in his native city of Copenhagen throughout his life and his work in the fields of architecture and interior design was realized exclusively in Denmark.
+This style is used to create armchairs like the Teddy Lounge Chair with ottoman, a footstool, or the Fox Lounge Chair.
+The latter won the design competition organized by the Danish Wicker-Makers Guild in 1936.
+While Finn Juhl became known in the USA in the late 1940s through publications in American journals and realized a number of projects overseas, Viggo Boesen remained known only to connoisseurs of the design scene for a long time.
+This may be because, despite some trips to France and England, Boesen lived his entire life in his birthplace of Copenhagen, and his work in the fields of architecture and interior design was realized exclusively in Denmark.

 Naturalness and sustainability

-This explains why only around 30 examples of his armchair and sofa 'Little Petra', named after his mother-in-law, were only produced in around 30 pieces during Boesen's lifetime, which now fetch top prices at international auctions.
-With the resumption of production by &tradition in 2018, Boesen's design recently landed a coup and international fame, which is certainly also due to Boesen's special design philosophy, which already focused on naturalness and sustainability in the 1930s.
+This explains why his armchair and sofa '‚Little Petra‘Named after his mother-in-law, only around 30 examples of the 'Boesens design' were produced during Boesen's lifetime, and these now fetch top prices at international auctions.
+With the resumption of production by &tradition in 2018, Boesen's design recently achieved a major success and international acclaim, undoubtedly also due to Boesen's distinctive design philosophy, which already in the 1930s emphasized naturalness and sustainability.

-During his lifetime, Viggo Boesen gained some notoriety, at least in Denmark, when he established his 'Funky Style' with his architectural designs.
-Boesen had already shown his own, at that time completely new, functionalist design direction in his student works in 1930, which became increasingly popular in Denmark after the Stockholm Exhibition and was taken up by other designers.
-With his designs in the 'Political Pattern House Competition' in 1935, Boesen showed a completely new type of villa.
-Staggered room plans, large living room, mighty wooden ceiling, hipped roof - this architectural design in combination with natural materials caused a sensation and established Boesen's 'Funky Style'.
+During his lifetime, Viggo Boesen achieved some renown, at least in Denmark, when he established his 'Funky Style' with his architectural designs.
+As early as 1930, in his student work, Boesen had already demonstrated his own, then completely new, functionalist design approach, which gained increasing popularity in Denmark after the Stockholm exhibition and was adopted by other designers.
+With his designs in the 'Political Pattern House Competition' in 1935, Boesen presented an entirely new type of villa.
+Staggered floor plans, a large living room, a massive wooden ceiling, and a hipped roof – this architectural design, combined with natural materials, caused a sensation and established Boesen's 'Funky Style'.

 Rowing club and church

-Boesen's later works include the Lyngby Roklub, consisting of an ensemble of buildings with a whitewashed boat hall and a wood-clad, thatched clubhouse, and the Grøndalslund Church.
-The latter, a brick building, is characterized by open loggias under a steeply pitched hipped roof, combined with a free-standing bell tower.
-The mighty hipped roof, one of the oldest roof shapes, is typical of old farmhouses and stately buildings.
-When used on a church, its shape is more reminiscent of a large manor house than a classic parish hall and has an inviting and cozy appearance.
+Boesen's later works include the Lyngby Roklub, consisting of a building complex with white The whitewashed boathouse and a wood-clad, thatched clubhouse, or Grøndalslund Church.
+The latter, a brick building, is characterized by open loggias beneath a steeply sloping hipped roof, combined with a freestanding bell tower.
+The imposing hipped roof, one of the oldest roof forms, is typical of old farmhouses and stately buildings.
+When used on a church, its appearance is more reminiscent of a large manor house than a classic parish hall, creating a welcoming and cozy atmosphere.

 Viggo's vision

-Viggo Boesen dies on a Saturday in the fall of 1985 at the age of 77 - in his designs from TAGWERC Design STORE the visionary and in his time underestimated Designer will live on forever.
-Posthumously, he will receive the attention he deserves, as Viggo Boesen was one of the most inspiring and imaginative Designer of Denmark's Golden Age.
+Viggo Boesen died on a Saturday in autumn 1985 at the age of 77 – his designs from the TAGWERC Design STORE reflect the visionary and, in his time, underestimated talent.
+Designer to live on forever.
+Posthumously, he is receiving the attention he deserves, for Viggo Boesen was one of the most inspiring and imaginative designers of Denmark's Golden Age.

 Designs